KingRain/SimpleDiscordMusicBot/README.md

 ## 📝 Credits and Thanks

-[@eritislami](https://github.com/eritislami) This was inspired heavily by him!
+This was inspired heavily by [@eritislami](https://github.com/eritislami)!
 A lot of credit goes towards him, make sure you go and check out his [version](https://github.com/eritislami/evobot)